spring-guides/gs-batch-processing/README.md

 <a name="scratch"></a>
 Set up the project
 ------------------
 First you set up a basic build script.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
-If you're not familiar with either, refer to our [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md) guides.
+If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md).

+### Create the directory structure

+In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/hello` on *nix systems:

+    └── src
+        └── main
+            └── java
+                └── hello

 ### Create a Maven POM

-> **ERROR:** Section 'maven-project-setup-options' not found

 `pom.xml`
 ```xml